Donaldson-Thomas Invariants and Flops: Introduction

 of perverse coherent sheaves.
 The Hall algebra is designed to encode precisely this kind of information.
 Given an epimorphism of perverse coherent sheaves $\O_Y \onto E$ we obtain a surjection of sheaves $\O_Y \to E \to H^0(E)$.
 In a nutshell, these latter surjections know about the ordinary DT invariants of $Y$, while $H^{-1}(E)$ is relevant for $\DT_{\exc}^\vee(Y)$.

-We should mention that Yukinobu Toda has given a different approach to the same problem \cite{toda-dt2}, using Van den Bergh's non-commutative resolution of $X$ \cite{vdb} and wall-crossing techniques.
-Our identity \eqref{superid} is related to \cite[Theorem 5.8]{toda-dt2} via \cite[Theorem 5.6]{toda-dt2} (with slightly different notation).
-Strictly speaking, Toda's result requires extra assumptions and applies only to the naive counting invariants (defined using the ordinary, unweighted, Euler characteristic) and not to DT invariants, as the proof relies on a yet unproved (but expected) result regarding the local structure of the moduli stack of the objects of the derived category \cite[Remark 2.32]{toda-dt2}.
+The case of a contraction of a disjoint union of $(-1,-1)$-curves was originally dealt with by Hu and Li in \cite{huli}.
+Our formula owes a lot to work of Toda, who gave a different approach in \cite{toda-dt2}, using Van den Bergh's non-commutative resolution of $X$ \cite{vdb} and wall-crossing techniques.\footnote{We should also mention \cite{toda-gen}, where one can already find the idea of exploiting the dualising functor to study related problems.} Our identity \eqref{superid} is related to \cite[Theorem 5.8]{toda-dt2} via \cite[Theorem 5.6]{toda-dt2} (with slightly different notation).
+Strictly speaking, Toda's result works only for the naive counting invariants (defined using the ordinary, unweighted, Euler characteristic).
+His proof relies on a yet unproved (but widely believed to be true) result regarding the local structure of the moduli stack of the objects of the derived category \cite[Remark 2.32]{toda-dt2}.
+Finally, we are delighted to mention that the flop formula has proved to be useful in the remarkable work of Maulik \cite{davesh}.